robseb/rsyocto/doc/appSpecificGuides/1_TransmittingCAN.md

   pip install python-can
   ````
  Use *Visual Studio Code Insider* to **debug** this *python-can* application remotely (see [here](https://github.com/robseb/rsyocto/blob/master/doc/guides/4_Python.md)).
- Or to use the onboard `nano`editor to write the python code.
+ Or use the onboard `nano`editor to write the python code.

  * Create a new Python file, for example:
    ````bash